 If you open an e-commerce business, be also careful of dropshipping scams as well.
 And here is the most important part:

 How To Remove Your Personal Information From The Internet

 Websites that take your payment online do more than just that.
 As a result, your personal information is listed all over the Internet.
 Let us explain.
 Every time you visit a website, enable cookies or download an app, these companies collect your personal data without your knowledge.
 Then they sell it to third parties, including financial institutions, medicare companies, etc. It’s a fact.
 Your harvested personal data is used not only for spam emails, targeted ads, and telemarketing calls but for changing your financial monthly rates too.
 Luckily, we have good news.

 If you wonder how to remove your information from the internet, you should get Incogni, see below .
 It is a trustworthy powerful privacy tool that requests your data removal from almost a hundred brokers on your behalf.
 The service is verified by our staff and is legitimate.
 For only $6.49US/month, it’s totally worth it.
 Click below to remove your personal data from the Internet:

 How To Report a Scammer

 Let your family and friends know about the fake Amazon pallets for sale by distributing this article on your social media channels.
-You can also officially report scammers and any other suspicious activity to the Federal Trade Commission (FTC) using this link below:
+You can also officially report scammers and any other suspicious activity to the Federal Trade Commission (most important), the Office of the Inspector General, and the FBI Internet Complaint Center by using the pages below:

 IMPORTANT: Here Is The Best Way To Protect Yourself